MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_customaction.md

 ---
 title: class CustomAction
 description: Documents the customaction::undefined class of the Microsoft Information Protection (MIP) SDK.
-author: BryanLa
+author: msmbaldwin
 ms.service: information-protection
 ms.topic: reference
-ms.author: bryanla
+ms.author: mbaldwin
 ms.date: 09/21/2020
 ---

 # class CustomAction
-[CustomAction](undefined) is a generic action class that captures all the sub-properties of the action as a property bag.
+CustomAction is a generic action class that captures all the sub-properties of the action as a property bag.
 The caller is responsible to understand the meaning of the action.

 ## Summary
  Members                        | Descriptions